Load line (electronics)

-In graphical analysis of nonlinear electronic circuits, a load line is a line drawn on the characteristic curve, a graph of the current vs. the voltage in a nonlinear device like a diode or transistor.
+In graphical analysis of nonlinear electronic circuits, a load line is a line drawn on the current–voltage characteristic graph for a nonlinear device like a diode or transistor.
 It represents the constraint put on the voltage and current in the nonlinear device by the external circuit.
 The load line, usually a straight line, represents the response of the linear part of the circuit, connected to the nonlinear device in question.
 The points where the characteristic curve and the load line intersect are the possible operating point(s) (Q points) of the circuit; at these points the current and voltage parameters of both parts of the circuit match.